Windows Azure Execution Models

 - Running applications in the cloud.
 For some applications, running on the public cloud makes economic sense.
 Think about an application with large spikes in demand, for example.
 It’s always possible to buy enough machines for your own datacenter to run this application, but most of those machines are likely to sit unused much of the time.
 Running this application on Windows Azure lets you pay for extra VMs only when you need them, shutting them down when a demand spike has ended.
 Or suppose you’re a start-up that needs on-demand computing resources quickly and with no commitment.
 Once again, Windows Azure can be the right choice.

 - Extending your own datacenter into the public cloud.
 With Windows Azure Virtual Network, your organization can create a virtual network (VNET) that makes a group of Windows Azure VMs appear to be part of your own on-premises network.
-This allows you to run applications such as SharePoint and others on Windows Azure, an approach that might be easier to deploy and less expensive than running them in your own data center.
+This allows running applications such as SharePoint and others on Windows Azure, an approach that might be easier to deploy and/or less expensive than running them in your own datacenter.

 - Disaster recovery.
 Rather than paying continuously for a backup datacenter that’s rarely used, IaaS-based disaster recovery lets you pay for the computing resources you need only when you really need them.
 For example, if your primary datacenter goes down, you can create VMs running on Windows Azure to run essential applications, then shut them down when they’re no longer needed.